Federico2014/tron-docker/tools/README.md

 #  BlockCount = 12 # block sync count after node start.
 }
 ```

 Please refer [Startup a fullnode](installing_javatron.md#startup-a-fullnode) to launch the FullNode and sync to the specified block number.
+The FullNode will halt when it syncs to the target block height.

+**Note**: `node.shutdown.BlockHeight` is the solidified block height.
+You can use the `/wallet/getnowblock` api to check the latest block height, which should be `node.shutdown.BlockHeight + 20` when the FullNode halts.

 If you need to perform multiple shadow fork test, you'd better backup the `output-directory` using the [Toolkit data copy](https://tronprotocol.github.io/documentation-en/using_javatron/toolkit/#data-copy) tool.
 ```shell